1978 French Open – Men's singles

-Björn Borg defeated the defending champion Guillermo Vilas in the final, 6–1, 6–1, 6–3 to win the men's singles tennis title at the 1978 French Open.
-Borg did not lose a set during the tournament, and dropped only 32 games in total, which remains a French Open record.
+Björn Borg defeated defending champion Guillermo Vilas in the final, 6–1, 6–1, 6–3 to win the men's singles tennis title at the 1978 French Open.
+It was his third French Open title and fifth major title overall.
+Borg did not lose a set during the tournament, and dropped only 32 games in total, an Open Era record in men's singles.